Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Frame Offset:
   * Offset in frames to use when generating action strips (can be negative).
 For example, if the frame offset is -5, then the generated action strips will be placed starting 5 frames before the instances of the selected note.
 * Copy Action to Notes:
-  * Generates action scripts from the selected action that line up with all instances of the selected note.
+  * Generates action strips from the selected action that line up with all instances of the selected note.

 </details>